-Our volunteering award supports you to successfully manage volunteering independently; and develop your knowledge, skills and experiences which will contribute to your future employability and success upon graduation.
-Any volunteering you carry out will be accredited if you wish to gain accreditation, and will also appear on your HEAR (for more details please see What is a Higher Education Achievement Report?).
-You can receive a Newman Volunteering award for each separate volunteering placement you carry out during your time at Newman, if it meets certain criteria (see handbook for criteria).
+The Newman Volunteering Award supports you to successfully manage volunteering independently; and develop your knowledge, skills and experiences which will contribute to your future employability and success upon graduation.
+You can receive a Newman Volunteering award for each separate volunteering placement you carry out during your time at Newman, if it meets certain criteria (see handbook below for criteria).
 You can receive a Newman Bronze Volunteering Award for 20 hours, Newman Silver Volunteering Award for 50 hours, Newman Gold Volunteering Award for 100 hours or a Newman Platinum Volunteering Award for 200 hours.

 In addition, volunteering in this context will also aim to improve your knowledge, skills and abilities contributing to your employability and success upon graduation.
 Unpaid work placements already receiving academic accreditation, or undertaken to address course requirements or targets, will not be valid for counting towards a volunteering award.